 Injury, disability, and death cases are hard on people and their families.

-Before you hire a lawyer though, there are a few things you should consider about the law firm.
+Before you hire a personal injury lawyer though, there are a few things you should consider about the law firm.
 These things will likely affect how your case will be handled.

 1. A Real Personal Injury and Disability Team